 ‘Naira 4 Dollar’ is a new foreign exchange incentive scheme set up by the Central Bank of Nigeria (CBN).
-For every US dollar (USD) you send to Nigeria between now and May 8th 2021, your recipient will receive a five naira (NGN) bonus.
+For every US dollar (USD) you send to Nigeria, your recipient will receive a five naira (NGN) bonus.

 For example, if you send 100 USD to Nigeria with Azimo, your recipient will receive the 100 USD plus a 500 naira bonus.
 Simply set up a money transfer to Nigeria as usual and the bonus will be available for collection at your chosen cash pick-up location.